apereo/cas/docs/cas-server-documentation/developer/Build-Process.md

 CAS codebase from source is <strong>ONLY</strong> required if you wish to contribute to the development of the project.
 </p></div>

+## Requirements

+See the [installation requirements](../planning/Installation-Requirements.html) to learn about the required JDK version, etc.

 ## Source Checkout

 The following shell commands may be used to grab the source from the repository: